khalid-hussain/theprophetswudu/source.md

 for water to make _wuḍū_ and so mentioned the way in which the Prophet
 \pbuh made _wuḍū_.
 Humrān said: Then he washed his face three times.[^33]

+# Running Water Through The Beard With The Fingers

+1. ʿUthmān \mabpwhim narrates that the Prophet \pbuh used to run his (wet fingers) through his beard.[^34]

+2. Anas \mabpwhim narrates that when the Prophet \pbuh made _wuḍū_, he used to take a handful of water and enter it below his chin and rub it through his beard and said, “This is what my Lord—the Great and Exalted—has ordered me to do.”[^35]

+ Some of the scholars have declared that entering water through the beard is obligatory and say: If he deliberately leaves it - then he  must repeat the (_wuḍū_ and) prayer.
+And this is the saying of Imam
+ Isḥāq and Abū Thawr.

+ Most of the scholars however are of the opinion that the order is an order of desirability (istihbaab) and it is not obligatory - and that it is clearer that that which is obligatory is moving water through that part of the beard..زso that it reaches the skin underneath.[^36]

+ Imams Aḥmad and Layth and most of the scholars hold that moving water through the beard is obligatory when taking ghusl from _Janābah_ - and not obligatory in _wuḍū_.[^37]